-Request F: DB21-0070 Tentative Subdivision Plat
+Request F: DB21-0077 Tentative Subdivision Plat

-Approval of DB21-0070 (Tentative Subdivision Plat) is contingent on City Council approval of the Zone Map Amendment request (DB21-0066).
+Approval of DB21-0077 (Tentative Subdivision Plat) is contingent on City Council approval of the Zone Map Amendment request (DB21-0073).

-PDF 1.
-Prior to Final Plat Approval: Any necessary easements or dedications shall be identified on the Final Subdivision Plat.

-- PDF 2.
+- PDF 1.
+Prior to Final Plat Approval: Any necessary easements or dedications shall be identified on the Final Subdivision Plat. - PDF 2.
 Prior to Final Plat Approval: The Final Subdivision Plat shall indicate dimensions of all lots, lot area, minimum lot size, easements, proposed lot and block numbers, parks/open space by name and/or type, and any other information that may be required as a result of the hearing process for the Stage II Final Plan or the Tentative Plat. - PDF 3.
 Prior to Final Plat Approval: Where any street will be extended signs stating "street to be extended in the future" or similar language approved by the City Engineer shall be installed.
 See Finding D33 and F13. - PDF 4.
 Prior to Final Plat Approval: The applicant/owner shall submit for review and approval by the City Attorney CC&R's, bylaws, etc. related to the maintenance of the open space tracts.
 Such documents shall assure the long-term protection and maintenance of the open space tracts. - PDF 5.
-Prior to Final Plat Approval: For all public pipeline easements, public access easements, and other easements, as required by the City, shown on the Final Subdivision Plat, the applicant/owner and the City shall enter into easement agreements on templates established by the City specifying details of the rights and responsibilities associated with said easements and such agreements will be recorded in the real property records of Clackamas County.
-See Finding F17. - PDF 6.
-Prior to Final Plat Approval: A street tree easement shall be granted for Lots 4-8 with street trees as shown on the street tree plan, guaranteeing the City the right to enter the site and plant, remove, or maintain approved street trees located on private property.
-See Finding F20.
+Prior to Final Plat Approval: For all public pipeline easements, public access easements, and other easements, as required by the City, shown on the Final Subdivision Plat, the applicant/owner and the City shall enter into easement agreements on templates established by the City specifying details of the rights and responsibilities associated with said easements and such agreements will be

-Request G: DB21-0071 Type C Tree Plan
+Request G: DB21-0078 Type C Tree Plan